Notarize your app from the command line to handle special distribution cases.

 .app bundle directly to the notary service, you’ll need to create a compressed archive containing the app:

-Alternatively, you can create a disk image or installer containing your app.
+Alternatively, you can put apps, kernel extensions, and other software in a container, like a disk image, and notarize the container.
 The notary service accepts disk images (UDIF format), signed flat installer packages, and ZIP archives.
-It processes nested software as well, like packages inside a disk image.
+It processes nested containers as well, like packages inside a disk image.

 Upload Your App to the Notarization Service

 You upload your app for notarization using

 altool.
 Xcode 10 or later supports notarization, so if you have more than one version of Xcode installed on your Mac, be sure to use the

 You can then use

 xcrun to invoke the